New Features in v4.8

 Adding to the remote control and monitoring features within NetSupport DNA, the latest version also allows you to run command line instructions and scripts at Agent PCs using Remote Command Prompt or PowerShell; and remotely view and edit the Registry, making remote device management even easier.

-Within the database of pre-supplied safeguarding keywords and phrases, language packs are also included as standard to support schools with students learning English as an additional language (EAL).
-Now teachers and safeguarding leads will be able to extend their safeguarding provision to a wider group of students, as the packs allow them to see and monitor phonetic representations of what students are typing in languages other than English.
+Within the database of pre-supplied internet safety keywords and phrases, language packs are also included as standard to support schools with students learning English as an additional language (EAL).
+Now teachers and internet safety leads will be able to extend their internet safety provision to a wider group of students, as the packs allow them to see and monitor phonetic representations of what students are typing in languages other than English.
 In addition to English, French, German, Spanish, Czech, Slovak, Romanian and Portuguese, NetSupport DNA also includes language packs for Latvian, Lithuanian, Urdu and Polish.

 ‘Urgent’ keyword category

 A new video recording option is also included within the keyword and phrase monitoring feature.
-When a safeguarding keyword is triggered, in addition to a simple log of the activity, through to capturing a screenshot of the triggered event, NetSupport DNA will now automatically record a video of the student’s screen activity when triggered – allowing safeguarding staff to see in detail what they’ve been up to and allow them to take action more quickly.
+When a internet safety keyword is triggered, in addition to a simple log of the activity, through to capturing a screenshot of the triggered event, NetSupport DNA will now automatically record a video of the student’s screen activity when triggered – allowing internet safety staff to see in detail what they’ve been up to and allow them to take action more quickly.

 Extended multi-site support